Please enable JavaScript to view this site.

 Debug Features

-AURIX Typical Debug and Trace Configurations
+Aurix Typical Debug and Trace Configurations

-AURIX Specific Trace Use Cases
+Aurix Specific Trace Use Cases

 The information provided in this chapter is intended to be used together with the CPU reference manual provided by the silicon vendor.
 This chapter assumes knowledge of the CPU functionality and the terminology and concepts defined and explained in the CPU reference manual.
 Basic knowledge of winIDEA is also necessary.
 This chapter deals with specifics and advanced details and it is not meant as a basic or introductory text.